sst/guide/_chapters/sharing-api-endpoint-between-services.md

 You **HAVE TO** import `/billing` from the `billing-api`, so the new service will only need to create the `/billing/xyz` part.

 Now we are done organizing our services and we are ready to deploy them.
-To recap, our jobs services share a resource — an SNS topic.
-And our API services share a resource as well — the API Gatway endpoint.
-Next we'll look at how to deploy services with dependencies.
+To recap, we have a couple of dependencies in our resources repo and a couple in our API repo.